bmw-ece-ntust/multimedia-wireless-network/README.md

         - [M11202259 - Jerry](https://github.com/bmw-ece-ntust/multimedia-wireless-network/blob/83969807d66bfdf39a758af2929496dc437bc4c6/Assignment%202.md)

 ### A3
+> [!WARNING] Announcement!
+> Upload your study note to your Branch with file name: `assignment-3.md`, Thank you!

 - $\color{red}DL: 2024/05/13 - 23.59$
 - **Purpose**: Learn to identify the problem and verify the concepts using simulation and analytical results.
 - **Topics**: IEEE 802.11e simmulation on NS-3